Vote for the best Doctor Who series of the modern era – Group One

 And this week we’ll be putting the now 15-year-old series one (aka Christopher Eccleston’s first series) against another Time Lord introduction, specifically Peter Capaldi’s debut series eight.

-You can vote for whichever episode you prefer above, or check out a brief reminder of both series below.
+You can vote for whichever series you prefer above, or check out a brief reminder of both below.

 Series one